 Site Coordinator -- Community Wrap-Around School

-Cleveland Play House (whose mission is to inspire, stimulate and entertain diverse audiences in Northeast Ohio by producing plays and theatre education programs of the highest professional standards), working in partnership with the Cleveland Metropolitan School District and the United Way of Greater Cleveland, is undertaking a school wrap-around program for students and their communities.
+Cleveland Play House (whose mission is to inspire, stimulate and entertain diverse audiences in Northeast Ohio by producing plays and theatre education programs of the highest professional standards), working in partnership with the Cleveland Metropolitan School District and the United Way of Greater Cleveland, is expanding a school wrap-around program for students and their communities to two further schools.

-This salaried position is funded by a one-year grant, with the possibility of continued funding beyond that period.
-It will require flexible and sometimes extended hours (including some weekends and evenings).
+These salaried positions are funded by a one-year grant, with the possibility of continued funding beyond that period.
+They will require flexible and sometimes extended hours (including some weekends and evenings).
 A background check is required.
 The salary range is $40,000-$55,000 plus benefits, commensurate with experience.

 Position Summary: The Site Coordinator will create, strengthen and maintain the bridge between the school, parents and community-based providers in the community and surrounding neighborhoods.
 The Site Coordinator will facilitate and provide leadership for the collaborative process and development of a continuum of services for children, families and community members within the school neighborhood.
 The Site Coordinator functions as a neutral facilitator in the provision of services for students, families and residents of the neighborhood by generating resources from a wide array of community organizations and agencies.